jingxuehan0707/ccgt-workshop-opensr-gis/README.md

 * **Focus on concepts**, not memorizing code syntax.
 * **Watch how I use GenAI** throughout the workshop to write, debug, and explain code.

-## Workshop Overview: An Application of Wildfire Risk Assessment
+## Workshop Overview: An Application in Wildfire Risk Assessment

 We will answer a practical question: **"What populations and infrastructure in LA County are at high risk for wildfires?"**